Wei-M-Wei/Survivalml/README.md

 - **midasml** (https://cran.r-project.org/web/packages/midasml/index.html): Applies MIDAS into logistic regression [^2].

 ## Features
 - **Main functionality**: The primary function of this package estimates outcome weighted logistic regression with sparse group LASSO penalty, which can also be reduced to a standard logistic regression model and allows for censored data.
-For more details, see [3].
+For more details, see the paper [^3].
 - **Validation example**: An example is included to compare this package with:
   - **glmnet** for LASSO
   - **optim** for incorporating weights into the logistic model.